cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.5.5 (2019-02-07) =
+* When users add an item_group_id to simple products this causes products to get disapproved in Google's merchant center.
+Build in a check that always removes the g:item_group_id for simple products.

+= 4.5.4 (2019-02-07) =
+* Fixed a bug: the attribute price incl.
+VAT did not always contained the price incl.
+VAT due to active caching plugins.
+This has been fixed now.

 = 4.5.3 (2019-02-06) =
 * Fixed a bug: in the attribute enable/disable settings page some attributes could not be enabled.
 Changing the settings was not saved.
 This has been fixed now.